cybrzwerg/cybrzwerg/README.md

 I'm known as the cybergnome.
 If you're looking for someone to participate in beginner friendly projects I'm always happy to help.

-- Web:
-	- HTML
-	- CSS
+---

+## Programming:
 - JS
 - Python

+---

+## Markup
+- HTML / CSS
+- LaTeX
+- Markdown

 ---